Soundgraphy (work in progress)

 INFO & VIDEO : HERE

-BiographieFRMehdi FARAJPOUR est chorégraphe et directeur artistique de la compagnie ORIANTHEATRE.
+BiographieFRMehdi FARAJPOUR est un chorégraphe iranien et le directeur artistique de la compagnie ORIANTHEATRE.
 Né en Iran, il est diplômé de la faculté des Beaux-arts de Téhéran, section Théâtre.
 Il réside depuis l’été 2009 en France.
 Après des débuts sur scène en tant que comédien et danseur, Mehdi FARAJPOUR est aujourd’hui considéré comme un artiste conceptuel.
 Il partage son temps entre la création d’œuvres chorégraphiques et théâtrales, pour la scène, et l’enseignement de sa méthode, la Danse méditative.
-La carrière artistique de Mehdi FARAJPOUR couvre plusieurs domaines tels que la danse, le théâtre, la vidéo, la photographie, la littérature et la poésie.
-The Monk Performers est le titre de son livre publié en 2008.
+La carrière artistique de Mehdi FARAJPOUR couvre plusieurs domaines tels que la danse, le théâtre, la vidéo, la poésie, la performance et l'installation.
+The Monk Performers est le titre de son livre publié en 2008 en Iran.
 Il y propose, à travers son expérience de la scène, une méthode améliorant le degré de concentration des interprètes.
 Le travail artistique et pedagogues de mehdi a été deja presents aux festivals et les lieux suivants: IMPULSTANZ festival (Vienna), INSTITUT DE MONDES ARABS (Paris), Istrian national theatre (Croatia), CRICOTEKA (Tadeusz Kantor’s museum in Krakow), Wroclaw National museum (POLAND), Sopot national gallery,… PRIX: En 2008, en collaboration avec des danseurs indiens de Bharatanatyam, il remporte le Prix de la meilleure chorégraphie et musique créative au 26ème festival international de théâtre de Téhéran.
 Puis, bénéficiant d’une bourse de la Corée du sud, il crée, au centre de Performing Arts de Hooyong, son spectacle phare qu’il intitule BECKETT.
 En 2009, il est choisi pour participer au programme « Orient et Europe » en Pologne.
 En 2010, il intervient en tant que membre du jury pour la France au festival international de Théâtre de Minsk, en Biélorussie.
 Au cours de l’été 2011, il reçoit le Prix de la meilleure mise en scène et de la libre interprétation pour sa présentation BECKETT au 24e festival international de Łomża en Pologne, puis, en 2013, le Prix de la meilleure performance pour sa présentation de ETC, ETC., inspirée de la vie d’Antonin Artaud, au 19e festival international du théâtre contemporain (PUF) en Croatie.
 Il a aussi reçu la meme prix du meme festivals en 2015 et 2916 pour ces deux autres spectacles intitulés SUMMER COLLECTION BY M.F & YET UNTITLED II.
 En 2013, il lance la première session de PARIS SUMMER ACADEMY qu’il a créée en partenariat avec la CITÉ DES ARTS DE PARIS et Centre de danse du Marais.
 Sous forme de cours intensifs, celle-ci vise à former une nouvelle génération de danseurs et de performeurs et se renouvelle chaque année autour d’un corps enseignant choisi.
 Mehdi FARAJPOUR est principalement intervenu en Europe (Allemagne, Grande-Bretagne, Finlande, Suède, Espagne, Pologne, Croatie) et en Asie (Inde, Corée du Sud, Iran).

 A Meditative Dance Landscape

-3) I & ego: EMPTY BODY considers the Mind as a foundation and the body as a construction.
-It steps into a paths through Meditation.
-A journey that starts from I (ego) and ends at I (without ego).
+3) I & ego: Empty Body considers the mind as a foundation and the body as a construction.
+It passes through Meditation: a journey from the I (ego) to the I (without ego).

-Empty body is the most proper form of body for dancers as well as all physical performers.
-An empty body is the purest form of being for an actor which does not carry on any character, nor any characteristics.
-Simply because once that it is pure, it can represent any elements in the world.
-It can remain stood up as a tree for years, or stay still for ages like a stone, it can breath as the air and wave as the wind.
-To avoid any fake imagination from these words, one needs to pass through spiritual studies BUT by studying himself not the others.
-EMPTY BODY owes a lot Persian poetry, Meditation and Sufism.
+Empty body is the most proper form of body for dancers as well as for performers.
+An empty body is the purest form of being which does not carry any character nor any characteristics.
+So, an Empty body can easily represent any elements in the world.
+It can remain stood up as a tree for years, or stay motionless as a stone for ages, it can breath as the air and wave as the wind.
+To avoid any fake and naive image from the method, this all needs a deep understanding from spirituality, poetry, Meditation and Sufism.
 The workshop Meditative dance is trying to give a basic taste of all this to its audience.

 – What is an external power source and how does it move our bodies?